OwenTheEpicGamer/OwenTheEpicGamer/README.md

 - Python
 - Flask

-In my free time, I also enjoy going stargazing, going for walks around cities and taking photos, and meeting new people!
+In my free time, I also enjoy stargazing, going for walks around cities and taking photos, and meeting new people!